ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 This will make the exposure appear constant regardless of the scene or number of rays traced.
 In the CIE XYZ colour space, the Y component represents lightness, so we can just take the mean Y component.
-The maximum lightness is one standard deviation above average.
+The desired maximum lightness is one standard deviation above average.
 Anything lighter will saturate.

 ```cpp